Imamiland/neovim-vivify-markdown.nvim/README.md

 ## Motivations

-> If alternatives of your plugin exist, you can provide some pros/cons of using yours over the others.
+This project is heavily inspired by the neovim plugin by [https://github.com/iamcco/markdown-preview.nvim](https://github.com/iamcco/markdown-preview.nvim) and [https://github.com/jannis-baum/vivify.vim](https://github.com/jannis-baum/vivify.vim).
+Of course, it would not exist without [Vivify](https://github.com/jannis-baum/vivify).

 ## License

 This project is licensed under the [MIT License](LICENSES/MIT.txt).
-Some ancillary files are licensed under the [Creative Commons Zero](LICENSES/CC0-1.0.txt) License and are dedicated to the Public Domain.
+Some ancillary files are licensed under the [Creative Commons Zero](LICENSES/CC0-1.0.txt) and are dedicated to the Public Domain.